 Perhaps you are always telling yourself that people don’t like you because you talk too much.
 If you tell yourself this enough, over time talking in public will become a stressful task.
 You might not be able to enjoy a conversation with someone without constantly fearing that they see you as annoying or overly talkative.

 Perhaps you are always telling yourself that you have a boring personality.
 If you tell yourself this enough, over time you will assume each person you meet in the future will view you as boring and uninteresting.
 You might not be able to meet new people or trust people.
+Here is an article I wrote about How to Stop Being an Introvert.
+Here is why you hate talking about yourself.

 You should always question why you criticize yourself the way you do.
 Has anyone actually told you that you are too talkative?
 Has anyone actually told you that you have a boring personality?
 Chances are, these criticisms stem from within.